 What is the keto diet?

 The keto diet, also known as the ketogenic diet, is a low-carb, high-fat and moderate-protein diet.
-The goal of the keto diet is to shift in to a nutritional state called ketosis – where your body changes from using carbohydrates to fat to fuel weight less.
+The goal of the keto diet is to shift in to a nutritional state called ketosis – where your body changes from using carbohydrates to fat to fuel weight loss.

 How does keto work?